Adventures in Learning Programming

 Charlotte-Mecklenburg History 1940– Present—This series will be presented through the eyes of the individual mayors of Charlotte and the key personalities who helped shape the Queen City’s heritage from 1940 to the resent.
 Whether you are a Charlotte native or transplant, you will find this a fun and informative look a the city’s modern heritage.

 Instructor: Jim Sasser

 The Newsreel—This class will delve into local, national and international developments, trends and happenings.
 Our world is constantly changing with new developments and discoveries that are fascinating!
-Participants are encouraged to bring articles to share for discussion.
-This is a class where we learn from each other’s perspectives and relish a lively and polite discussion.
+Participants are encouraged to bring articles to share for a nonpartisan discussion.

 Instructor: Don Doyle